zeroibc/my-mac-os/README.md

 #### 64. [Hazel](https://www.noodlesoft.com)
 - Use it to fully automate my filing process and automatically commit changes in my [Web Searches](https://github.com/nikitavoloboev/alfred-web-searches) repo
-- I use prefixes for everything, bookmarks, notes, ulysses entries and even files
+- I use prefixes for everything, bookmarks, notes, Ulysses entries and even files
 	- this allows me to write some great rules for my Downloads folder that will file the files where I want them to be
 	- here is one example of such rule
 <img src="http://i.imgur.com/7oiSYV3.png" width="500" alt="img">